mogorovskiy/quiz-app/README.md

 ## Game Modes

 1. **Multiple Choice Mode**:
-    - The player is presented with a question and four answer options, where only one is correct.
+    - The player is presented with a question and up to four answer options, where only one is correct.

-2. **Translation Mode** (In cases with English):
+2. **Translation Mode** (e.g. in cases with English):
     - The player is given the opportunity to test their knowledge “in practice” by manually writing the translation of a word.
 The program then checks the correctness.

 ## Additional Features

-I implemented all the main features and one additional one - using a database (I took SqLite, worked with it for the first time).
+I implemented all the main features and one additional one - using a SQLite database.

 ## How to Use
-????
+1. Open the project in your IDE
+2. Just execute.
+All example quiz are already included into DB, so you can start quizzing.

 ---

-Thank you for trying out QuizApp.
+## Developer Note

+Thanks for the interesting test task.
+I present to you my vision of this project.
+Also, I've added a database file with initial input data (for testing purposes).
+It must be said that this is the Minimum Viable Product, which can be expanded in the future.
+But all the current functionality seemed stable to me.
 Best wishes, Kirill M.